tester1010101/LaunchpadSaver/README.md

 ## :computer: Terminal (Command)
 > :desktop_computer: Enter this commmand to save it to a file on your desktop;

-> :heavy_exclamation_mark: make sure you don't already have a backup on your Desktop or you can modify the export path, after >>)
+> :heavy_exclamation_mark: make sure you don't already have a backup in the folder created or you can modify the rsync path)